concur/developer.concur.com/src/api-reference-deprecated/version-one-one/expense-entry-attendee/expense-entry-attendee-resource-post.markdown

 ---
-title: POST Expense Entry Attendees
+title: Attendees v1.1
 layout: reference
+redirect_from:
+  - /api-reference-deprecated/version-one-one/expense-entry-attendee/expense-entry-attendee-resource-post.html
 ---

-## Description
 Creates or updates one or more attendee records for the specified expense entry.
 Attendees are additional people that benefitted from this expense.

 ## Version

 1.1

 **Attendee External ID Considerations**